Concordium/concordium-wallet-proxy/README.md

   - `remote-address`: use the remote IP address observed by wallet-proxy.
   - `x-forwarded-for`: use the first comma-separated value from the `X-Forwarded-For` header, after trimming whitespace.
+- `allowedOrigins` is required and must contain one or more exact browser origins that may access `/v0/transakOnRamp`.
+When the request `Origin` matches one of these values, wallet-proxy echoes it in the `Access-Control-Allow-Origin` response header.
+Wildcards are not supported.

 ## Release